 Be Social with Us:

 6-year old mixed breed with a gentle soul.
 31 lbs of sweetness and pup attitude.
 Jamie’s soulmate, trail buddy, and travel companion.

-Creator/Writer/Photographer of this blog.
+Writer and Photographer of this blog.
 She loves outdoors and adventuring with her pup.
 She loves telling a story with photos and wants to get better.
 She wishes airlines let dogs fly as passengers.
-IG: @jamiek.sun
+You can follow Jamie on Instagram via @jamiek.sun